smitwaman/production-cicd-maven/Outline.md

 - Specify Maven goals in the Jenkins job configuration.

 ### 5. SonarQube for Quality Checks:
-- Install and configure SonarQube server.
+- Install SonarQube.
+- Configure SonarQube.
 - Integrate SonarQube with Jenkins using the SonarQube Scanner plugin.
 - Add a SonarQube analysis step to the Jenkins job to perform code quality checks.